-SUNY Cortland students should be aware that grades earned overseas will be treated as institutional work as if credit was earned at SUNY Cortland and will be factored into their cumulative grade point average.
+SUNY Cortland students should be aware that grades earned overseas will be treated as grades earned on the SUNY Cortland campus and will be factored into their cumulative grade point average.
 Students from other colleges should check with their registrar concerning the treatment of grades from abroad at their home institution.

 Students should be aware of academic calendar and transcript release dates at the host institution and how such dates may affect the timing of their grade posting.